petk/php-build-system/docs/cmake-code-style.md

 * Cache variables at the PHP level:

-  These variables are designed to be adjusted by the user during the configuration phase, either through the command line or by using cmake-gui.
-It is recommended to prefix them with `PHP_` to facilitate their grouping within cmake-gui.
+  These variables are designed to be adjusted by the user during the configuration phase, either through the command line or by using GUI, such as cmake-gui or ccmake.
+It is recommended to prefix them with `PHP_` to facilitate their grouping within the GUI.

   ```cmake
   set(PHP_FOO_BAR <value>...
 CACHE <type> "<help_text>")